nhaney/my-nixos-config/home-manager/desktop/README.md

 ## Future things to work on

+* [ ] Polybar change to using nix based settings instead of file for separate theming.
 * [ ] Wrap up https://github.com/claudius-kienle/polybar-pipewire-control/blob/master/README.md as a derivation + polybar module
 * [ ] Separate out theme of polybar modules from general positioning/functionality.
 * [ ] Auto launch i3 workspace (maybe a special labeled one?) with settings windows.